nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of candidates contacts
+* wants an organized way to keep track of candidates information
 * wants to view and manage candidates information in a single place
-* wants to filter and sort candidates based on their skills, experience, or application date
+* wants to filter and sort candidates based on their details
 * wants to compare candidates using their information
+* wants to view a schedule/summary of events relating to the candidates
+* wants to attach a score to candidate performance over interview and assessments
+* wants to be able to use scores in order to quantitatively compare candidates
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions